 - It provides tax-free income

-- Loan is non-recourse: you can never owe more than the value of the property
+- The loan is non-recourse: you can never owe more than the value of the property

 - No personal guaranty is required

 - May be titled in your trust or life estate (such as a revocable living trust or irrevocable trust)

 - Reverse mortgage programs are federally mandated, so expenses and terms are consistent across lenders